Washington health insurance exchange

-The carriers are offering a total of 46 individual policy options, but not all options are available in all counties.
+The carriers are offering a total of 46 individual policy options in 2014, but not all options are available in all counties.
 Pediatric dental-only coverage is being offered by Delta Dental of Washington, Kaiser Foundation Health Plan of the Northwest, LifeWise, and Premera Blue Cross in all 39 counties.

 The federal government is funding the Washington Healthplanfinder in 2014.
 In 2015, marketplace operations will be funded by the state with $21 million that was previously earmarked for the state’s high-risk insurance pool, which will be operated through the exchange, and with a 2 percent tax on premiums on plans sold through the exchange.

 According to the U.S. Department of Health and Human Services (HHS), about 835,000 Washington residents are eligible to use the new marketplace.
-The Washington insurance commissioner’s office estimates that 477,400 residents will qualify for subsidies, and state has a target of enrolling 130,000 people through the marketplace by Jan.
+The Washington insurance commissioner’s office estimates that 477,400 residents will qualify for subsidies, and state set a target of enrolling 130,000 people through the marketplace by Jan.
 1 and 280,000 people in 2014.
+Obviously it fell short of that amount, but enrollment will continue throughout 2014 as a result of qualifying events, and the 2015 open enrollment period begins on November 15, 2014.

 Washington Health Benefit Exchange